jboyce1/SocPsy/modules/m1.1/index.md

 ---

 # Numerically define a problem

-AP 1.L Apply basic descriptive statistical concepts, including interpreting and constructing graphs and calculating simple descriptive statistics.
+<small>AP 1.L Apply basic descriptive statistical concepts, including interpreting and constructing graphs and calculating simple descriptive statistics.

-1.1.1 uses data as evidence to numerically define a problem in middle school
+1.1.1 uses data as evidence to numerically define a problem in middle school</small>

 Identify similarities to distinguish between Personal Troubles and Social Issues:
 [#Link to results of "What is Terrible about Middle School?"](https://docs.google.com/spreadsheets/d/1eg35o0zMuPS_rLUNlq6ot8MS94JJddf-xeLIG1q_XZ0/edit#gid=0)
 Use Voyant to generate insights about the submissions and add your visualization to the class PowerPoint for visualizations.
 Here are some examples from previous years.
 Add your visualizations to this Middle School is Terrible PowerPoint

 Classify 'what is terrible about middle school' responses into the following categories: